chiefpi/tiger-compiler/README.md

 ./parser < ../test/test1.tig
 ```

-An alternative way to test the program on `queens.tig` (the program of the Eight Queen Problem):
+An alternative way to test the program on `queens.tig` (the program of the Eight Queens Problem):
 ```
 make test
 ```